-This sneak peek about the KDE Hub will let you meet a few members of the Hub team, and learn about who we are, what we do, and why.
-We hope it conveys our commitment to the Hub’s purpose, a positioning that aims to be respectful of others in the field, and players (people and organizations) who are active, or interested, in the mental health promotion field.
+This video about the KDE Hub will let you meet a few members of the Hub team, and learn about who we are, what we do, and why.
+We hope it conveys our commitment to the Hub’s purpose, a positioning that aims to be respectful of others in the field, and players (people and organizations) who are active, or interested, in mental health promotion and complementary fields.

 Our history: It’s both short and long

 The KDE Hub is a new entity with deep roots.
-The vision and approach for the KDE Hub originated within the Propel Centre for Population Health Impact, hosted by the Faculty of Applied Health Sciences, University of Waterloo from 1998 to 2019.
-Propel was a centre for engaged scholarship, and existed to improve the health of people and places in Canada and beyond, primarily by addressing underlying social, behavioural and environmental determinants of health and well-being.
+The vision and approach for the KDE Hub originated within the Propel Centre for Population Health Impact, hosted by the Faculty of Health, University of Waterloo from 1998 to 2019.
+Propel was a centre for engaged scholarship.
+It existed to improve the health of people and places in Canada and beyond, primarily by addressing underlying social, behavioural and environmental determinants of health and well-being.

 Today, the KDE Hub is hosted by Renison University College, affiliated with the University of Waterloo.
-Sponsored by Renison’s School of Social Work, the shared values of social justice, equity, and diversity are aligned with the Hub’s mandate, the approach of the MHP-IF, and the work conducted by the funded projects across Canada.
+Renison’s shared values of social justice, equity, and diversity are aligned with the Hub’s mandate, the approach of the MHP-IF, and the work conducted by the funded projects across Canada.

 The KDE Hub’s core commitments